Optimizing pandas for FHIR JSON Parsing: High-Throughput Clinical ETL

 def optimize_fhir_dataframe(df: pd.DataFrame) -> pd.DataFrame:

-"""Applies memory-efficient dtypes and standardizes clinical fields."""
+"""Apply memory-efficient dtypes and standardize clinical fields."""

-for col in ["gender", "state", "zip_code"]:
+for col in ("gender", "state", "zip_code"): # low-cardinality -> category

 if col in df.columns: